Living tradition in a new home

 Linus Müller 1936

-At the entrance to Seckbacher Gasse 14, in the same place as today.
+At the entrance to Seckbacher Gasse 14.
 Founded in 1936 by Linus Müller as “Klosterhöfchen”, one of the few apple wine taverns “Hibbdebach”, i. e. north of the river Main.
 Most of the apple wine farms are still located almost all of them on the Sachsenhausen side, i. e.”Dribbdebach”, south of the river Main.
 The immediate vicinity of the historical Carmelite monastery obviously helped to find the name.
 With the opening of the brewery of the first barrel of “Binding Römer Pils” in 1939, freshly tapped beer was also offered in the “Klosterhöfchen” – contrary to the Frankfurt tradition of holding only bottled beer in apple wine taverns.
 The clientele responded positively, and the close business relationship with Frankfurt’s largest beer brewer, which has continued to this day, had begun.

 Here, in fact, it has been served again